mderka/carpics_360/README.md

 - class : value="CarPicsSpinner" - The library gets elements by class, and sets up a spinner in any div with classvalue = "CarPicsSpinner".
 - vin : value="<vin string>" - The vehicle vin, used to lookup the spinner resource.
 This information will be available in the system that generates that vehicle page.
 - dealer : value="<dealer id string>" - The dealer ID, used with vin to lookup the spinner resource.
 You will be assigned your dealer ID by Car Pics 2.0 when signing up for the 360 product.
+- width, height : (Styling properties) - The width and height for this tool should match the aspect ratio decided when setting up with Car Pics 2.0.
+As long as aspect ratio is maintained, any size is supported.
 ### All div attribute configs:
 - id - valid value:<string, unique> - Unique identifier of the spinner div.
 - class - valid value:"CarPicsSpinner" - Indication that a given div is in fact a CarPicsSpinner.